VTimofeenko/trailcam-images-analysis-on-amd-framework/README.md

 # Usage

-1. Ensure that your system allocated 4GB to GPU (set "gaming" mod in BIOS).
-You can check the actual value by running, say, `amd_gpu_top` and looking at VRAM value.
+1. Ensure that your system allocated 4GB to GPU (set "gaming" mode in BIOS).
+You can check the actual value by running, say, `amd_gpu_top` and looking at the VRAM value.
-2. (potentially necessary, improved stability in my experiments).
-Have this in the kernel command line:
+2. This step is potentially necessary.
+It has improved stability in my experiments.
+Add this to the kernel command line:

    ```
       "amdgpu.mes=0" # Disable the Micro Engine Scheduler